Chymyst/chymyst-core/docs/chymyst10.md

 If needed, an application code can program certain DCM peers to perform specific functions differently from other DCM peers, but this is an application's responsibility to implement.

-The number of DCM peers in a cluster may fluctuate with time, because DCM peers may become temporarily or permanently disconnected from ZooKeeper, or because the number of active DCM peers is intentionally increased or decreased.
+The number of active DCM peers in a cluster may change with time, because individual DCM peers may become temporarily or permanently disconnected from ZooKeeper, or because the number of active DCM peers is intentionally increased or decreased by an external agent.
 By default, computations do not explicitly depend on the number of DCM peers; the user code does not need to be aware of the current status of the cluster.
 Progress towards and correctness of computational results is guaranteed regardless of the presence or absence of hardware connected to the cluster.

-To summarize, the DCM extends the CM by introducing **distributed molecules** in addition to **local molecules**, and by extending the operational semantics to coordinate data exchange between any number of DCM peers.
+To summarize, the DCM extends the CM by introducing **distributed molecules** (DMs) in addition to **local molecules**, and by extending the operational semantics to coordinate data exchange between any number of DCM peers.
 The DCM runtime will also run local reactions with local molecules in the same way CM does.
 The programmer's job remains to declare certain molecules and reactions, and to emit certain initial molecules, such as to implement the required application logic.